15 Days Everest Base Camp Trek Itinerary (Kathmandu to EBC and Kalapatthar)

 Today you will spend a day in Namche Bazaar in order to acclimatize and adjust to the thinning air.
 You can take a short distance hike to a museum where they exhibit the traditional customs of the Sherpa people.

-You can also hike up to Sagarmatha National park and enjoy the sunrise over the Himalayas including the Mt.
+You can also hike up to Sagarmatha National Park and enjoy the sunrise over the Himalayas including the Mt.
 Everest, Lhotse, Nuptse, Ama Dablam, Thamserku, Kongde and so on.

 Overnight at Namche Bazaar.